bigskysoftware/_hyperscript/www/expressions.md

   lst.length < 5
   a + b < 42
 ```

+There are some minor improvements to them:

+*	Property names in object literals can contain hyphens.
+This is convenient for representing CSS:

+	`add { font-weight: bold } to the #element in me`

 However, once you get past the basics, hyperscript starts to get a little wild.